 More super with less tax.

-With salary sacrifice, you ask your employer to pay in extra super for you, taking the money from your pre-tax pay.
-This money is taxed at just 15%, so it can be a tax-effective way to save.
+With salary sacrifice, you may be able to ask your employer to pay in extra super for you, taking the money from your pre-tax pay.
+For most people, this money is taxed at just a maximum of 15%, so it can be a tax-effective way to save.
 If your income exceeds $250,000, this rate is 30%.
 Contribution caps apply to effectively limit the amount of salary sacrifice.

 Personal contributions Show more

 Contributions made into your super ‘before-tax’ are concessional contributions.
 They include compulsory Super Guarantee, salary sacrifice and personal tax deductible contributions.

 You can make payments to your super from your after-tax money, called non-concessional contributions.